tshen23/dockerized-webscraper/README.md

    mvn exec:java -Dexec.mainClass="your.package.YourMainClass"  # Run app
    ```

-## Template Overview

-**This is a Template - Replace with Your Code!**

-This template provides the essential structure and configuration files for a Java project with unit testing. **You should replace the example code with your own Java application** while maintaining the project structure.

 ### Required Template Structure

 Keep these key files and structure for your project: